COVID-19 Fact: Tourism May Have Disappeared, but Demand for New Zealand Food is Stronger Than Ever

 Though tourism was historically a tiny industry, today it is among the most significant drivers of the global economy.
 It has grown to be a giant over the last few decades, accounting for 10% of global GDP and 320 million jobs.
 However, countries all over the world imposed travel restrictions in order to restrict the spread of the coronavirus.
 Among the steps countries are taking to contain the virus outbreak are airport closures, which began at various airports and airlines across the world.
 This trend has recently expanded to all travel locations.

 By the end of 2020, based on countries' confirmed cases, it was estimated that the coronavirus had spread to 93% of the global population.
 Three billion people have been trapped inside countries that enforce severe travel restrictions due to the outbreak.
-However, amid global economic uncertainty, a new study indicates that New Zealand's land-based industry exports are humming – with a sizable portion going to the world's most populous nation of China.
+However, amid global economic uncertainty, a new study indicates that New Zealand's land-based industry exports are humming – with a sizable portion is shipping to China; world's most populous nation.

 This global pandemic has brought to light the fundamental disparities that exist within capitalist food systems.
 Meanwhile, New Zealand's response to the pandemic has been widely lauded.
 While the rest of the world has experienced chronic food insecurity, one specific characteristic of the pandemic, New Zealand has maintained their food availability.